austinorth/austinorth.com/resume.md

 #### Senior II DevOps Engineer
 _June 2024 - Present_

-- Using Helm, FluxCD, Terraform (Tofu), and Spacelift to manage and develop 10+ Kubernetes clusters on AWS GovCloud with FedRAMP compliance.
+- Using Helm, FluxCD, Terraform (OpenTofu), and Spacelift to manage and develop 10+ Kubernetes clusters on AWS GovCloud with FedRAMP compliance.
 - Writing and maintaining GitHub Actions to build and ship Docker